WasiqB/coteafs-selenium/README.md

 :point_right: Parallel execution of tests on different browsers.

-:point_right: Extensible framework which allows extending the framework as required.

 ## :pushpin: Usage?

 You can use the following dependency into your `pom.xml` to use this library.